 About

-The Viatores Quartet is a young string quartet based in Berlin, founded in 2023 following the encouragement and support of Tabea Zimmermann.
+The Viatores Quartet is a young string quartet based in Berlin, founded in 2023.
 In 2024, the ensemble was awarded First Prize and a Special Prize at the Mendelssohn-Bartholdy Competition.
 This success was followed by Second Prize at the Irene Steels-Wilsing String Quartet Competition in Heidelberg in January 2025, and two Special Prizes at the prestigious Wigmore Hall International String Quartet Competition in London in April 2025.
-The quartet is increasingly in demand on the concert stage and has performed at esteemed venues such as the Wigmore Hall, Berlin Philharmonie and the Konzerthaus Berlin.
+Most recently, they were awarded the DC Anderson Foundation Family Prize as well the Career Development Prize at the Banff International String Quartet Competition (BISQ).

 In 2024, they were selected as SWR “New Talent,” a three-year development program by Southwestern Radio in Germany.
 The following year, they were awarded a residency at ProQuartet – Centre Européen de Musique de Chambre in Paris, where they will further their artistic growth through intensive coaching and concert engagements during the 2025–2027 seasons.

 The Viatores Quartet was founded in early 2023 at the Hanns Eisler Hochschule für Musik Berlin.
-The group is currently studying with Professor Tabea Zimmermann at the Hochschule für Musik und Darstellende Kunst Frankfurt and at the Hochschule für Musik, Theater und Medien Hannover in the class of Professor Oliver Wille.
+The group is currently studying with Professor Oliver Wille at the Hochschule für Musik, Theater und Medien Hannover.
+Between 2023 and 2025 they studied with Professor Tabea Zimmermann at the Hochschule für Musik und Darstellende Kunst Frankfurt as well.
 They have also received artistic guidance from renowned musicians such as Christian Tetzlaff, Nora Chastain, and Areta Zhula of Julliard String Quartet.

 The quartet takes its name from the Latin term "Viatores", which means travelers.
 As the name suggests, the quartet proudly represents four different origins and cultures, united by a common goal.